 Sometimes it’s necessary to borrow for major purchases like your education, a car or a home.
 Keep in mind that you might not need to borrow the entire amount of money that is offered to you.
 Borrow only what you absolutely need and give the rest back.
 Whether borrowing federal or private student loans, students should be aware of the details of their loans.

-Before You Borrow, Ask Yourself
+Before You Borrow Student Loans, Ask Yourself:

 - What will I purchase with the borrowed money?